enel-gdh-educational/katacoda-scenarios/step2.md

 # Create a collection
 We want to create our first database and collections.
-In a single database can be contained one or more collections.
+A single database can contains one or more collections.
+Collections are list of documents, where a document is the item stored in mongo.

-The aim of this step is to create a collection in a new db called *users* with your id and your name.
+The aim of this step is to create a collection in a new db called *users* with your id `<ID>` and your name  `<NAME>`.
 In the mongo cli use the following command
 ```javascript
 > use users
 ```
-With the `use` statement a new db is created.
+With the `use` statement a new database is created.
 Now if you type `db` (which give us the current database) you should get `users`.
-Now we are able to insert a new collection, let's call it *people*.
+We are ready to insert a new collection, let's call it *people*.
+Once you insert the first document the colletion is created.
 To insert a document use the following command
 ```javascript
 > db.people.insert({"id": <ID>, "name": <NAME>})
 ```